 When grief stops softening, when it includes persistent worthlessness, when it brings suicidal thoughts, or when it includes an inability to function for many months, it can deepen into a depression that responds to treatment.
 The DSM-5-TR also recognizes prolonged grief disorder as a separate diagnosis for grief that remains intensely disabling more than 12 months after a loss.

-The point is that grief alone does not need fixing.
+The point is that grief alone doesn't need fixing.
 Grief that has crossed into depression usually does.
 A clinician can help sort out the difference.

 When sadness becomes concerning